luigipacheco/neogrid/_posts/2021-03-14-computational design.markdown

 ---
 layout: post
 title: "Computational Design"
 date: 2021-06-06 18:54:32 -0500
 image: assets/images/fulls/cd.jpg
 thumbnail: assets/images/thumbnails/lorenz3.jpg
-caption: Computational Design
+caption: "Diving Into the World of Computational Design"
 categories: design
 ---

-Series of you tube tutorials in computational design.
+In this blog post, I'm excited to share a series of YouTube tutorials focused on computational design.
+These tutorials are designed for beginners and enthusiasts alike, aiming to provide a comprehensive understanding of computational design using Blender, Sverchok, and Python.

-### Chapter 1 Introduction to computational design
+### Chapter 1: Introduction to Computational Design

-The first chapter's goal is to understand the basics of Blender's interface for computational design with Sverchok and Python.
-Understand the basic data structures to manipulate simple geometry and learn the basics of Python programming.
-Mostly the chapter deals with vertex and edge creation and Python basic programming.
+In the first chapter, we dive into the basics of Blender's interface, tailored for computational design applications.
+The goal is to get you acquainted with Sverchok and Python, focusing on:

+- Basic data structures and manipulation of simple geometry.
+- Understanding vertex and edge creation.
+- Getting started with Python programming, particularly in the context of computational design.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLci9ZcluzNLoRcoZGMugT3x0n0r2vrYMQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Chapter 2 Surfaces and Math
+### Chapter 2: Surfaces and Mathematics

-Second chapter focuses in making surfaces with math (Inspired by Joseph Choma Book) and deals with describing, creating and modifying geometry with mathematical formulas in Python.
-Understand the difference between NURBS and MESH modeling and how to use them in Blender's Sverchok addon.
+The second chapter takes a more in-depth look at creating surfaces using mathematical concepts.
+Inspired by Joseph Choma's book, this chapter covers:

+- Describing, creating, and modifying geometry through mathematical formulas in Python.
+- Understanding the differences between NURBS and MESH modeling.
+- Practical applications of these concepts using Blender's Sverchok addon.

-### Chapter 3 TBA
+### Chapter 3: To Be Announced

+Stay tuned for the third chapter, where we will explore more advanced concepts and techniques in computational design.

+---